 Below, we explain what factors determine rear-end collision fault, and what you should do if you were involved in a rear-end accident.
 To learn more about how to determine fault in a car accident, contact Russell & Lazarus APC today.

 When Does Rear-End Collision Fault Fall on the Rear Driver?

 Fault in rear-end collisions isn’t automatic.
 For example, let’s say you rear-ended someone, but there were factors beyond your control that contributed to the accident.
 The driver in front of you may have stopped short, or you tried to stop but your brakes wouldn’t work, or there was ice on the road.
 Whatever the case may be, if you took the proper precautions to avoid the accident, the court may find you only partially at fault for the accident.

-As the rear driver, you will be liable for a rear-end collision if you were negligent — meaning you failed to meet a responsible level of standard of care.
+As the rear driver, you will be held liable for a rear-end collision if you were negligent — meaning that you failed to meet a reasonable standard of care.
 When drivers step behind a steering wheel, they have a duty to do whatever they can to protect the people around them, including other drivers and pedestrians.
 The following are some examples of when the rear driver may not have been exercising proper standard of care:

 - Not paying attention to the road

 While the above situations may be used as proof you were at fault for a rear-end collision, the lead driver must still prove the following: